 Q: Do I have to update this?

 A: No, you don’t.
-Also, we’re not sure if this thing even provides you with updates via smartphone like some of the other radar detectors do.
-That’s not really clear and even if it does, it’s one of the cheaper models so we really wouldn’t be surprised if it didn’t.
+Also, we’re not sure if this thing even provides you with updates via smartphones like some of the other radar detectors do.
+That’s not clear and even if it does, it’s one of the cheaper models so we really wouldn’t be surprised if it didn’t.

 You do kind of get what you pay for and if you’re looking for a cheap model radar detector that does the job it’s supposed to, this is probably one of your safest and best bets.

 So what’s the big deal with the XTR-438 and is it worth the purchase?
 It’s honestly hard to say something so cheap isn’t worth the purchase because this model isn’t expensive and we’re not sure what kind of budget you’re on if you’re doubting this.